podemos-info/decidim-module-crowdfundings/README.md

 # Decidim::Collaborations

-This rails engine implements a Decidim feature that allows to the administrators to configure crowfunding campaigns for a participatory space.
+This rails engine implements a Decidim component that allows to the administrators to configure crowfunding campaigns for a participatory space.

 ## Usage